AsynchronousAI/cobalt/README.md

 # cobalt23
-A programming language made in C and C++ made to be the *portable, simple, and modern* successor of C.
+A programming language made in C and C++ made to be the *portable, simple, and modern* successor of Lua to provide a C like interface and speed.

 ## Example code:
 The following code is a snippet that shows off some of the genera features of cobalt.